ElenaCKay/tech241_azure/README.md

 - Hosting applications: Applications can be deployed and hosted in the cloud, providing scalability, availability, and accessibility from anywhere.
 - Computing: Cloud computing enables organizations to leverage computing power on-demand, allowing for efficient resource utilization and cost optimization.
 - Virtual machines: Virtual machines can be provisioned in the cloud, providing flexibility and scalability for running applications and services.

+## CapEx vs OpEx

+Capital expenditure - Upfront payout.
+Operative expenditure - Spread over the year.
+The cloud is usually OpEx and on prem is usually both as you have to buy the inital stuff and then have to upkeep them.

+## Tags

+Subscription gives you a separate bill.
+You can tag a key pair such as team: Sales and these can be tagged to the resources so you know who has used what resource.

+## Categories of Azure services

+- Storage
+- Network
+- Compute
+- DevOps
+- AI
+- Big data
+- IoT
+- Web
+- Database
+- Mobile

+## 4 ways to access Azure

+ARM - Azure resource manager an API.
+All the methods go through this and it makes sure you are authenticated.
+Updates CLI and powershell first.

+1. Portal - user interface
+2. CLI -
+3. Powershell -
+4. Other services and tools

+portal.azure.com -> how to access the azure portal

+## What is a virtual network or subnetwork

+A way of housing the virtual sytems to a network so they can work together.
+Consider the virtual network as your house so its like security.
+The subnets are breaking it up into rooms.
+They dont overlap.

+### Creating an Azure Virtual Network:

+1. Log in to portal.azure.com
+2. Create a virtual network (VNet)
+3. Under Basics name it <group>-<first name>-<what is it for?>-vnet
+4. Under Basics change the region to UK South
+5. Under Tags create a tag with owner and your name
+6. Otherwise use default settings
+7. Review + Create

+## Virtualisation

+### What is virtualisation?

+It is the process of creating a virtual or simulated verion of a computer system or resources.
+It allows multiple resources in to a single environment.

+### What is a virtual machine?

+A virtual machine (VM) is a emulation of a physical computer system.
+It is created within a virtual environment so multiple machines can coexist on a single computer.

+### Where can they be run?

+- Desktop using virtualisation software.
+- Servers - sevrver visualisation platforms
+- Cloud infrastructure - Azure, AWS, GCP

+### What determines how many can run?

+- Physical hardware resources - CPU cores, memory, network bandwidth
+- Virtualisation technology - They have varying capabilities, scalability and resource management.

+### What does a virtual machine include?

+1. Virtual hardware - there is virtual CPU, memory, disks, network interfaces.
+2. Operating system - OS can be Windows, Linux and macOS.
+3. Applications - Users can install and run software applications.
+4. Virtualisation software - Virtual machine monitor (VMM) manages the virtual machine
+5. Virtual machine configuration - Each virtual machine has its on configuration settings
+6. Virtual machine files - Stores configuration, operating system image, disk data.

+### What software is required to orchestrate / run the virtual machine?

+### What is the importance of an image when creating a VM?

+Image is base operating system

+## Random notes on virtual machines
+when you create a virtual machine you have to make the virtual SSH key first.
+Within the .ssh file Remember to turn it off when finished!